wework/ray/docs/principles/typography.md

 # Standard Text Colors

-<p class="ray-p3">Text colors used will be broken out by use case and tint (light, medium, dark).
+<p class="ray-text--body-large">Text colors used will be broken out by use case and tint (light, medium, dark).
 Restricting the colors used will help with consistency.</p>

 ## Dark

-`$ray-color-text-dark` – Text colors used will be broken out by use case and tint (light, medium, dark).
-Restricting the colors used will help with consistency.
+`$ray-color-text-dark` – The primary text color, this should generally be used by default for most elements and body text.

 ## Medium